Undergraduate researcher, J. Mike Walker ’66 Department of Mechanical Engineering

 Email: jdleaverton@tamu.edu

-James is a senior mechanical engineering student at Texas A&M and a Brockman Scholarship recipient.
-He is on track to finish his degree in May 2022 and will pursue a M.S.
-Business degree followed by a Ph.D. in mechanical engineering.
+James was a senior mechanical engineering student at Texas A&M and a Brockman Scholarship recipient.
+He finished his degree in May 2022 and subsequently began pursuing a M.S.
+Business degree.
 James joined the HVIL in December 2019 and helped establish the laboratory after working on the FAA Post-Crash Fire Forensic project.
 Since then, he has conducted a self-started research project (forthcoming publication) to empirically model hypervelocity sabot separation.
-James is currently interning at NASA Langley Research Center studying hypervelocity impacts to carbon-carbon composites.
+James also interned at NASA Langley Research Center studying hypervelocity impacts to carbon-carbon composites.

 Cullen Miller